Kordylewski cloud: Dynamics and source

 Simulated trajectories of different-sized dust particles in the cloud in a corotating reference frame. β is a parameter describing acceleration from solar radiation pressure; it is inversely proportional to size.

 The Kordylewski clouds are located near the lunar and points, which are 60° ahead and behind the Moon along its orbit, respectively.
 The clouds are not centered exactly on the and points; ground observations have noted the clouds displaced by 6–10° or more away from those points.

 In the restricted three-body problem, the five Lagrange points represent points of equilibrium.
 Although points – are unstable, the and points are stable so long as the mass ratio of the primary and secondary is large enough: particles at these two points can become trapped.
 The mass ratio between the Earth and the Moon is great enough to ensure theoretical stability of the lunar and points.
 However, gravitational tides from the Sun and solar radiation pressure—relevant for dust particles—disrupt the stability of the lunar and points.
 Nevertheless, numerical simulations suggest that dust particles near these points are able to be temporarily captured into the Kordylewski clouds, potentially remaining for decades in small "islands of stability".

 The Kordylewski clouds are likely supplied by dust from interplanetary space.
 The interplanetary dust cloud near Earth is quite homogeneous; despite this, models result in the cloud trapping up to 9% more dust than the cloud.
-This modelled asymmetry is similar to asymmetries in other trojan populations, such as between the two Jupiter trojan asteroid camps, but its exact cause is still unknown.
-Captured dust populations are initially evenly distributed within the clouds, forming bands after 20–25 days.
-Mean-motion resonances with the Moon may contribute to the formation of the bands.
+This modelled asymmetry is similar to asymmetries in other trojan populations, but its exact cause is still unknown.
+Captured dust particles are initially evenly distributed within the clouds, forming bands after 20–25 days.
+Interactions with higher-order mean-motion resonances (like 4:3, 4:5, and 3:4) with the Moon may contribute to the formation of the bands.
 After becoming destabilized, dust particles then escape from the Earth–Moon system back into interplanetary space.